 These behaviors are observed, not aspirational.
-They describe who I already am at my best and who I get along most naturally with.
+They describe who I already am at my best.

 Tell the truth, to myself as well as others.
 Relationships that aren’t built on authenticity won’t last.
 To find and share meaningful perspectives, I must be forthright about who I am and what matters to me.